 Category: Spellings, Sounds and Initials

-To do this research, I used the S and Sh names with percentage of use above 0.01% since 1938*.
-This cutoff was chosen because the Top 1000 in 2012 include names with a percentage higher than 0.0131% for girls.
-Because the S and Sh sounds are not exclusive to the letters S and Sh, I also added the names that begin with the letters C and Ch that have the S and Sh sounds.
-This can be subjective as some of the names can be pronounced with either the S/Sh sound or the hard C/Ch sound, but I went with what I thought would be the mostly likely sound heard.
+As I explained last week, to do this research, I used the S and Sh names with percentage of use above 0.01% since 1938*.
+This cutoff was chosen because the Top 1000 in 2012 include names with a percentage higher than 0.0131% for girls and 0.0098% for boys.
+Because the S and Sh sounds are not exclusive to the letters S and Sh, I also added the names that begin with the letter C that have the S sounds (there were no Ch boy names that had the Sh sound).
+This can be subjective as some of the names can be pronounced with either the S/Sh sound, but I went with what I thought would be the mostly likely sound heard.